-We welcome new graduate nurses at Denver Health!
-We have successfully hired and oriented new graduate nurses in most units for many years.
-We are pleased to now offer our own Denver Health New Graduate Nurse Residency Program as a supplement to the unit-based orientation.
+We welcome graduate nurses at Denver Health!
+We have successfully hired and oriented graduate nurses in most units for many years.
+We are pleased to now offer our own Denver Health Graduate Nurse Residency Program as a supplement to the unit-based orientation.

 We are proud to share that we are an aspiring Magnet organization, intending to join the ranks of the top 8% of healthcare organizations in the United States.
 Our commitment to transformational leadership, structural empowerment, professional practice, new knowledge and innovation, and improvements, and our empirical outcomes is evident throughout our Department of Nursing and the Denver Health organization as a whole.

-Denver Health employees and volunteers with either BSN or ADN will be considered.
-Applicants who are not employed at Denver Health need to be BSN-prepared.
+Denver Health employees and volunteers with a BSN will be considered.

-Once you apply, you will be entered into a pool of new graduate nurses.
-You may be selected to interview for our next vacant new graduate nurse positions.
-If you are offered a position on one of our units, you would also be accepted into the new graduate program.
+Once you apply, you will be entered into a pool of graduate nurses.
+You may be selected to interview for our next vacant graduate nurse positions.
+If you are offered a position on one of our units, you would also be accepted into the graduate program.

-Applicants must have NO previous RN experience since this is a training program for new grads who have never worked as an RN before.
+Applicants must have NO previous RN experience since this is a training program for grads who have never worked as an RN before.
 Candidates with any previous RN experience will not be considered for this nurse residency program.
-The successful candidate must commit to our new graduate program and to the unit assigned for a minimum of 2 years.
+The successful candidate must commit to our graduate program and to the unit assigned for a minimum of two years.

 Denver Health is considered a model health care system.
 We have received numerous national awards for quality leadership and are one of the Top 100 Most Wired Hospitals for information technology use for 2011.